-The European Police Office (Europol) is “relatively sure” that South American drug traffickers are working with an al-Qaida offshoot in North Africa to smuggle cocaine into Europe.
+The European Police Office (Europol) is “relatively sure” that South American drug traffickers are working with an Al Qaeda offshoot in North Africa to smuggle cocaine into Europe.

-A Europol representative told the Associated Press about the alleged links between criminal gangs and a group known as al-Qaida in the Islamic Maghreb (AQIM), which operates in the region between Niger and Mauritania.
+A Europol representative told the Associated Press about the alleged links between criminal gangs and a group known as Al Qaeda in the Islamic Maghreb (AQIM), which operates in the region between Niger and Mauritania.